SteveJustin1963/tec-SCOPE/README.md

 - Quadrature decoding for up to four times the encoder resolution.
 - Support for various count modes (up, down, quadrature, and modulo).
 - A 32-bit counter register that allows for high-resolution tracking.
-- expenisve chip! over $30
+- expensive chip! over $30
-- try a ATtiny85 with Quadrature Encoder Implementation for $1
+- i want the 9511 mpu as i think we may have to do some hard computing on celestial computing

 ![Schematic_tec-Scope_2024-11-01 (1)](https://github.com/user-attachments/assets/54d99106-fb3e-41d8-b811-f4e2620b6e7e)
 ![image](https://github.com/user-attachments/assets/466d03ed-0395-4116-8731-8d275b041857)